 How to complain to Dream 100 or Ofcom

-If you wish to complain about something you heard on Dream 100, you should contact the Programme Director, Gareth James here in the first instance.
+If you wish to complain about something you heard on Dream 100, you should contact the Managing Editor, Gareth James here in the first instance.
 Your complaint will be fully investigated and swiftly responded to.
 Please use the contact details above.
 In the unlikely event that you do not receive a satisfactory response you can then contact Ofcom here.